-Here is an easy, fun speaking game, which you can use with all class sizes, from just a handful of children right up to a large class.
+Here is a versatile classroom vocabulary game, for all class sizes, from a handful of children right up to a large class.
 This game also works well with adults.
-It is ideal for drilling in new vocabulary or grammar, in a fun way of course!
+It is ideal for drilling new vocabulary or grammar, in a fun way, of course!

 Relay Race: How to play

 Put your class into teams of approximately five players per line.
-The one at the front has a picture of say, the rain.
-On your signal, the first player in each line says to number 2 in the line: ‘What’s the weather like?’
-Number 2 says ‘It’s raining,’ takes the picture, turns to number 3 in the line and asks ‘What’s the weather like?’
-Number 3 says ‘It’s raining,’ takes the picture, turns to number 4 and so on until the picture reaches the end of the line.
-The idea is for the rain to reach the end of the line as quickly as possible.
-Once all the pictures are at the bottom of the line the person at the end runs up to the front of the class with them.
+The one at the front has a picture of, say, rain.
+On go, the first player in each line asks number 2 in the line: ‘What’s the weather like?’
+Next, number 2 replies with, ‘It’s raining,’ and takes the picture.
+Then number 2 turns to number 3 and asks, ‘What’s the weather like?’
+Number 3 says, ‘It’s raining,’ takes the picture, turns to number 4, and so on.
+Finally, the rain image reaches the end of the line.

 Tips to make the game a success

-– It is most important the words are properly pronounced and that accuracy is not abandoned for speed.
+Players must pronounce sentences correctly, and accuracy should not be abandoned for speed.
 To ensure this, name a referee for each team.
-This referee must belong to another team so that he or she will referee properly.
-Swap the refer-ees around, giving this task to your stronger students.
+This quality control referee must belong to another group so that they will referee properly.
+Swap them around, sharing this task among the stronger students.

-– Instead of a picture, pass an object down the line, that’s best.
-It’s more fun for students to see the progress the message is making in tangible form.
+Instead of a picture, pass an object down the line.
+That works well because it’s more fun for students to see the message’s progress in tangible form.

-– If this game does not work, you probably need to either simplify the language or drill more with another game first.
+If this game does not work, you probably need to simplify the language or drill it more with another game first.

 Language ideas to use with this game

-Adapt this game to any language, from simply naming the item and passing it down to sen-tences with a particular verb tense or structure.
+Adapt this classroom vocabulary game to any language, from simply naming the item and passing it down to complete sentences with a particular verb tense or structure.
 Ideas are:

 Shelley: ‘I like ice cream.
 What do you like?’